tkambler/web-analytics-sandbox/README.md

 ## To Do

 - This repository currently lacks a tool for analyzing product analytics.
 In other words, a tool similar to Mixpanel.
-[Matomo](https://matomo.org/) (formerly Piwik) is a _possible_ option.
+Possible options include: [Matomo](https://matomo.org/) (formerly Piwik), [RudderStack](https://www.rudderstack.com/), and [Snowplow](https://snowplow.io/snowplow-open-source/).

 ## Related Resources